getartistry/artistry/wp-content/plugins/enhanced-media-library/readme.txt

 ### Incompatibility ###

 Please notice that you use Enhanced Media Library with other plugins which add media categories, media folders, or manage MIME Types at your own risk.
 We cannot guarantee their compatibility because of the different approach to the same functionality.
-We do not recommend using them at the same time with Enhanced Media Library.
+We do not recommend using other media library (folder) plugin at the same time with Enhanced Media Library.
 Please choose the one you prefer.

 ### Enhanced Media Library PRO ###